Anne L. Peters: Career

-Her work in East LA was featured in the PBS series "Remaking American Medicine".
+Her work in East LA was featured in the PBS series Remaking American Medicine.
 She received the American Diabetes Association "Outstanding Physician Clinician" Award in 2008, the Bernardo Alberto Houssay Award from the National Minority Quality Forum in 2010 and the Endocrine Society Laureate Award for Outstanding Public Service in 2021.
-Multiple patients have noted her involvement in their lives—Don Rickles wrote of her in his book "Rickles' Letters" and William Friedkin did so in "The Friedkin Connection".
-Larry King featured her on a segment of "Larry King Live".
-She worked with Olympian Gary Hall, Jr and Indycar driver Charlie Kimball.
+Multiple patients have noted her involvement in their lives—Don Rickles wrote of her in his book Rickles' Letters and William Friedkin did so in The Friedkin Connection.
+Larry King featured her on a segment of Larry King Live.
+She worked with Olympian Gary Hall Jr and Indy car driver Charlie Kimball.

 She is a Fellow of the American College of Physicians.

 #MeToo

-In 1999 she was allegedly assaulted by a patient in an exam room at UCLA.
+In 1999, she was allegedly assaulted by a patient in an exam room at UCLA.
 She wrote an essay about the experience keeping the name of the patient anonymous.
 His identity was revealed by a Vanity Fair reporter, identifying him as Les Moonves.
 Moonves then admitted to trying to force his doctor to "kiss him".
 Peters' confidential testimony to the CBS lawyers, which was subsequently leaked to the press, helped strip Moonves of his severance package.